Skip to main content

 Opening the DXF source model in Rhino

-Once you have completed the fixing of the model, you can export it as DXF, 3DM or OBJ and import it through the standard import button in the web app Import model:
+Once you have completed the fixing of the geometry, you can export it as DXF, 3DM or OBJ and import it through the standard import button in the web app New > Import geometry:

 The default import model button in the Treble web app